This page is managed by Dr. Jason Bara (University of Alabama).

 - Liquid-Liquid Ternary Separations (University of Sheffield, University of Manchester): An interactive system to learn how to use ternary phase diagrams and design liquid-liquid extraction systems

-- LearnChemE (University of Colorado Boulder): 30 Mathematica-based interactive simulations that can be run with a free CDF player plug-in.
-Their main objective is to demonstrate important concepts in phase equilibrium, separations and mass transfer.
-Most simulations have accompanying screencasts that demonstrate their use.
+- LearnChemE (University of Colorado Boulder): More than 55 interactive simulations that can be run with a free CDF player plug-in.

 Multiple-choice conceptual questions for use in class with student response systems (clickers)